Agile Deliberation: Concept Deliberation for Subjective Visual Classification

 Provide your answer in the following XML structure: <new-description>Your refined description</new-description> <reasoning>Add your reasoning here at step2</reasoning> <examination>Add your examination here at step3</examination> <conditions> <condition> <description>Add a condition here</description> <name>a short name that summarizes the description</name> </condition> <condition> <description></description> <name></name> </condition> <!-- Add more necessary conditions here if needed. --> </conditions>

 [omit few-shot examples here]

 <visualConceptName>{definition.concept}</visualConceptName> <visualConceptDescription>{definition.description}</visualConceptDescription> \end{promptbox}

-\textbf{Prompts that brainstorm candidate categories of a given concept} \begin{promptbox} <role>You are an expert linguist recognized internationally.</role> <input>You will be provided an overall concept definition and a focus concept.</input> <task> The concept owner wants to catch all images that are in-scope for the focus concept.
+\begin{promptbox} <role>You are an expert linguist recognized internationally.</role> <input>You will be provided an overall concept definition and a focus concept.</input> <task> The concept owner wants to catch all images that are in-scope for the focus concept.
 To make sure that his decisions about image classifications are consistent, he wants to explicitly clarify the decision-making boundaries for this focus concept.
 However, as he starts with a few images, it is possible that he either starts with a narrower concept or a broader concept than he actually wants.
 Your task is to infer what are the golden subconcepts that the concept owner wants to include within the scope of this focus concept. </task>

 <step1> Reason what is the primary concept that the concept owner wants to explicitly define.
 There are a few requirements.
 1) This description might mention several concepts but you should only focus on the primary concept.
 2) If the context indicates that the focus concept is part of the necessary signals of a larger concept, then the primary concepts of these necessary signals should focus on different subconcepts of this larger concept.
 In other words, your primary concept should have a different focus than those of the other necessary signals.
 3) The primary concept should be more categorical (concepts where you could think about specific instances) rather than descriptive (where you could only describe different aspects of the concept).
 Examples of categorical concepts are "fruit", 'electronic devices', 'physical affection', 'outdoor activities', whereas examples of descriptive concepts are "sleeping person", 'romantic relationship', 'sexual suggestive content'. </step1>